 Manager

-Manager runs on the TEE-capable host (AMD SEV-SNP, Intel SGX or Intel TDX) and has 2 main roles:
+Manager runs on the TEE-capable host (AMD SEV-SNP or Intel TDX) and has 2 main roles:

 - To deploy the well-prepared TEE upon the